software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Data is the backbone of almost every application.
 That is why it is a good idea to start planning user stories by considering the data requirements.
 It is also necessary to decide and setup an appropriate database to suit the application's needs.

-For example, the [H2 database](https://www.h2database.com/html/main.html) is a good choice for the development environment database (the one that the developers use during the development).
-We will learn how to setup a more suitable production environment database (the one that the actual user's of the application use) later.
-First, make sure that your project has the required dependencies for the H2 database (or some other database of your team's choice).
+For example, [H2](https://www.h2database.com/html/main.html) and [SQLite](https://medium.com/@AlexanderObregon/using-spring-boot-with-sqlite-for-lightweight-apps-6c7624a0f438) databases are good choices as the _development environment database_ (the one that the developers use during the development) due to their easy setup and use.
+We will discuss more suitable choices as the _production environment database_ (the one that the actual user's of the application use) later.
+First, make sure that your project has the required dependencies for, for example, the H2 database (or some other database of your team's choice).
 Then, add the database configuration to the `application.properties` configuration file.
 [This article](https://www.baeldung.com/spring-boot-h2-database) covers the details of the H2 database setup.

 {: .important-title }